Mesnero/ros2-api/README.md

 		- Required: True
 	- `topic`:
 		- Type: String
 		- Description: The topic name to which the publisher sends its command.
-If omitted, it defaults to a value specified by the Message.
+If omitted, it defaults to a value specified by the Message (found in types).
 		- Required: False
 #### `transport`:
 - Type: Object